MEET HEAD OF PRODUCT, NATHAN BENJAMIN

 We don’t want financing to be an obstacle.
 Let’s discuss your options!

-Pay 50% when you start and the rest when you get hired!
+You can pay 50% when you start the program and the rest when you get hired!

 What is the completion rate and student satisfaction?